marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

 The CKEditor code, in full as downloaded from http://ckeditor.com, is present in the src/org/vaadin/openesignforms/ckeditor/public folder.
 No changes to CKEditor were made.
+However, we remove the following files from the standard CKEditor distribution as they are not needed: ckeditor/_source ckeditor/_samples ckeditor/*.asp ckeditor/*.php
 If you are compiling yourself, you will need to install CKEditor code into your project as we do not check in the CKEditor code in our source code system.
 1) Download the latest ZIP file from ckeditor.com.